 How do I register for the Auditor Program?

 - The program begins at the start of each lecture period.

 - For winter semester 16/17, you can register for the auditor program from September 19 to 23, 2016 at the Admissions and Enrollment Hall.
 You will need to bring the following documents with you:

 - Verification of your refugee status, e.g.: BüMA, Duldung, Aufenthaltserlaubnis

 - If this verification does not have a photograph in it: some other official form of identification (e. g. passport) with photograph

 - Language certificate of German level B1 or higher.
 If you do not have a certificate verifying the level of your language skills but are certain you have mastery at level B1 or better, you take a language test at TUM (19 – 23 September 9 a.m. - 1 p.m.) to verify your skills for the purposes of the auditor program.
 You can check your current level of skills with the onDaF test.

 - Completed and signed registration form for auditors (the form is also available at the Service Desk.
 Here you may indicate, among other things, the department at which you would like to attend lectures.)

 If you need more information and a detailed advising relating to our study opportunities for refugees, please contact our Student Advising.
-Or visit one of our information sessions about the auditor program for refugees.
-The next information session will be held on September 1, 2016 at 10 a.m. in the Theresianum (Room 0602) at the TUM downtown campus.
+Or visit our information session about the auditor program for refugees.
+The next one will be held on September 1, 2016 at 10 a.m. in the Theresianum (Room 0602) at the TUM downtown campus.
 The event will be held in German.
 Please register via our online registration form.

 - You want to become a student mentor for refugees?